Pink and Carey Hart's Daughter Meets Her Baby Brother

 "Happy New Year #newlove #newlife #newenergy #newhope #newday," she wrote online.
 "The harts thank you for your love and we send it back to you in spades."

-It's a special time for the Hollywood couple who ended the holiday season off on a special note.
+It's a wonderful time for the Hollywood couple who ended the holiday season off on a special note.

 In the days since announcing baby Jameson Moon Hart's arrival, both mom and dad can't help but express their joy.